anders-malmros-inera/aggregator/README.md

    - Default: 10000ms (10 seconds)
    - Maximum: 27000ms (27 seconds, configurable via `aggregator.timeout.max-ms`)
    - If client requests higher timeout, the aggregator will cap it at the maximum
+5. Select a delivery strategy:
+   - **SSE (server-sent events)**: Asynchronous streaming of results as they arrive
+   - **Wait for everyone (synchronous)**: Wait for all resources to respond before returning results
-5. Click "Call Aggregator"
+6. Click "Call Aggregator"
-6. Watch as journal notes arrive in real-time via SSE
+7. **For SSE**: Watch as journal notes arrive in real-time via SSE
+8. **For Wait-for-everyone**: See complete aggregated results immediately
-7. Notes are automatically sorted by date (newest first)
+9. Notes are automatically sorted by date (newest first)

 ## Example Delay Patterns